realXtend/tundra-urho3d/README.md

 ### Windows, targeting Android

+This is a quick summary.
+For more details refer to the [wiki page](https://github.com/realXtend/tundra-urho3d/wiki/Android:-Cross-compiling-with-Windows).

 1. Navigate to `<Tundra-Urho3D>\tools\Windows\`
 2. Run `BuildAndroidDeps.cmd`.
 The build script will print information what you need in order to proceed, follow the instructions carefully.
 You can abort the script with Ctrl+C at this point and setup your environment.